sujang958/sujang958/README.md

 # Hello there 👋

 I'm Hun, a developer based in Korea.
 I'm intersted in Front-end development and Back-end development.
-I also like to contribute to documentation translations.
+I also like to contribute to documentation translations and do UI/UX things.

 ## Stats